kubecost/poc-common-configurations/custom-tsdb/README.md

 ## Installation

-In addition to the settings below, each cluster must scrape the kubecost exporter (see extraScrapeConfigs.yaml).
+In addition to the settings below, each cluster must scrape the kubecost exporter.

+To scrape the Kubecost exporter,  either use Kubecost serviceMonitor (in the yaml config for both primary and secondaries) or see [extraScrapeConfigs.yaml](extraScrapeConfigs.yaml).

 Negative idle costs are almost always a result of missing these metrics.

 ### Primary cluster install: